Official Tourism Board for the valley of Mugello welcomes you in Mugello, Tuscany, where you can spend your holidays next to Florence.

 After passing the station in Rufina, famous for its excellent Chianti wine which bears the same name, the line skirts the main Forlivese road and reaches Pontassieve where the Sieve flows together with the Arno.

-From here to the main station Firenze S. Maria Novella in Florence, the train continues its route on the line coming from Rome.
+From here to the main station Firenze Santa Maria Novella in Florence, the train continues its route on the line coming from Rome.